africanlii/liiweb/docs/production.md

 dokku run countrylii vendor/drush/drush/drush cr
 ```

+Copy the `nginx/liiweb.conf` Nginx config file from the repo into `~dokku/countrylii/nginx.conf.d/`.

 ### 5. SSL (optional)

 We strongly recommend you include an SSL certificate.
 You can do this easily, and for free, with Dokku's [letsencrypt plugin](https://github.com/dokku/dokku-letsencrypt).